 A Pathway to Officership and Service

-After successfully completing all requirements, the cadets are commissioned as Air Force officers with a four-year active duty service commitment.
-Pilots, combat systems officers and air battle managers have longer commitments upon completion of specialized training.
+After successfully completing all requirements, the cadets are commissioned as Air Force or Space Force officers with a four-year active duty service commitment.
+Pilots, combat systems officers, and air battle managers have longer commitments upon completion of specialized training.

-The Professional Officer Course Early Release Program is available to Airmen who may not be eligible or competitive for a scholarship due to age, degree program or grade-point average.
+The Professional Officer Course Early Release Program is available to Airmen and Guardians who may not be eligible or competitive for a scholarship due to age, degree program, or grade point average.
 Individuals compete for allocations while coordinating their application package with the AFROTC unit they are interested in attending.

-These programs require the selected Airmen to leave active duty to complete their degrees and Air Force requirements necessary to earn a commission.
+These programs require the selected Airmen and Guardians to leave active duty to complete their degrees and meet Air Force and Space Force requirements necessary to earn a commission.

 AFROTC also manages the Airmen Education and Commissioning Program.
-This program allows selected Airmen to remain on active duty while pursuing a baccalaureate degree at a college or university affiliated with AFROTC.
-After graduation, they attend Air Force Officer Training School, Basic Officer Training and receive their commission as a second lieutenant.
+This program allows men and women of the Air Force and Space Force to remain on active duty while pursuing a baccalaureate degree at a college or university affiliated with AFROTC.
+After graduation, they attend Air Force Officer Training School and Basic Officer Training and receive their commission as a second lieutenant.

 In addition, enlisted service members interested in becoming a registered nurse can apply for the Nurse Enlisted Commissioning Program, or NECP.
-NECP is a two-year program that provides an advancement pathway for enlisted Airmen to receive an active commission through the Nurse Corps.
-NECP is an opportunity for enlisted Airmen to complete a full-time bachelor's degree in nursing at an accredited university while on active duty.
-Contact the chief nurse at the nearest active duty, Air National Guard or Air Force Reserve medical treatment facility for more information and guidance.
-Upon graduation and after passing licensure requirements, they attend Officer Training School, Commissioned Officer Training as a second lieutenant.
+NECP is a two-year program that provides an advancement pathway for enlisted Airmen and Guardians to receive an active commission through the Nurse Corps.
+NECP is an opportunity for enlisted Airmen and Guardians to complete a full-time bachelor's degree in nursing at an accredited university while on active duty.
+Contact the chief nurse at the nearest active duty, Air National Guard, or Air Force Reserve medical treatment facility for more information and guidance.
+Upon graduation and after passing licensure requirements, they attend Officer Training School and Basic Officer Training as a second lieutenant.